huggingface/diffusers/docs/source/en/training/cogvideox.md

 write_basic_config()
 ```

-When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.
-Note also that we use PEFT library as backend for LoRA training, make sure to have `peft>=0.6.0` installed in your environment.
+When running `accelerate config`, if you use torch.compile, there can be dramatic speedups.
+The PEFT library is used as a backend for LoRA training, so make sure to have `peft>=0.6.0` installed in your environment.

 If you would like to push your model to the HF Hub after training is completed with a neat model card, make sure you're logged in: